 Book Tickets Online

-Just a mile south of Colchester sits Bourne Mill, a grade 1 listed building steeped in history.
+Just a mile south of Colchester sits Bourne Mill, a grade 1 listed building steeped in history and Colchester's only National Trust property.
 It was built as a fishing lodge in 1591, converted to a fulling mill around 1640 and then converted to a corn mill in about 1840, which continued working until the 1930s.
 It is well worth a visit for all the family.

 Bourne Mill is set in tranquil grounds, next to a millpond and babbling stream.
 The mill still has a working waterwheel and the grounds give plenty of scope for family fun.
 The grounds have a pond, wetlands and woods and are home to a variety of wildlife including birds, bats, waterfowl, bugs and beetles.